Classroom Valentine’s Day cards idea: Horse Valentines cards with free printable.

 horse valentines cards

-OK, fellow moms at my daughter’s elementary school, I’m stepping up my game.
+OK, fellow moms at my daughter’s elementary school, I’m stepping up my game with these horse Valentines cards.
 This year, I am not running to Giant on February 13th to dig through the Valentine’s Day card spoils no kid wants.
 I spent SEVEN, yes, SEVEN dollars on this year’s Valentines.
 That’s double what I spent last year.
 Oh, but I didn’t stop there.
 I even made my very own printable for my, I mean, for Maeve’s Valentines.
 And we’re tying on these horses with the fancy ribbon I have too much of in the drawer.